 The Snow Rabbit by Camile Garouche

 Two sisters look longingly through their window at the snowy sky.
-One goes out and sculpts a little rabbit, but when she brings it back inside to her wheelchair-bound sister, it begins to melt.
-So they take it outside and into the forest where enchanted things begin to happen. [picture book, ages 4 and up]
+One of the sisters goes out and sculpts a little rabbit.
+She brings it back inside to her sister who uses a wheelchair, but the ice sculpture begins to melt.
+They take it outside and into the forest where enchanted things begin to happen. [picture book, ages 4 and up]

 Brave by Stacy McAnulty, illustrated by Joanne Lew-Vriethoff